Every author has a unique writing process—that means there are millions of ways to write a book.

 When I finally figured out how to format and layout a professional manuscript ready for publishing, I created my free Kindle eBook formatting templates and it made a huge difference for me.

-I encourage you to use our free templates or create your own book writing template so you can create a new book document that makes the book come alive even before you start writing the first chapter.
+I encourage you to use our free Writing a Book Templates or create your own book writing template so you can create a new book document that makes the book come alive even before you start writing the first chapter.

-This simple process will help give you that extra motivation to start writing and keep writing once your book actually looks like a book instead of looking like a completely blank document that you have to magically fill up with words and then somehow turn it into a book.
+This simple process will help give you that extra motivation to start writing, and to continue writing once your book actually looks like a book instead of a completely blank document that you have to magically fill up with words.

 If you create the body of your book first, filling in the pages becomes a lot easier mentally and emotionally.